-The subject site is located along Murray Street, which is designated an Arterial road on Schedule C5 (Downtown Core Road Network) of the Ottawa Official Plan (Figure 3).
-Dalhousie Street west of the subject site is designated a Collector road
+The subject site is located along Murray Street, which is designated an Arterial Road on Schedule C5 (Downtown Core Road Network) of the Ottawa Official Plan (Figure 3).
+Dalhousie Street west of the subject site is designated a Collector Road from Boteler Street through to Besserer Street.
+Nearby streets, including Boteler Street west of Dalhousie Street, King Edward Avenue, Sussex Drive, St. Patrick Street, and Rideau Street, are all designated Arterial roads.